ushimado/layer8/README.md

 The following accessors are provided by Layer8

+- ArrayAccessor - used to validate an array of data
 - EmailAccessor - used to validate email addresses
 - IntAccessor - used to validate integers
 - NumericAccessor - used to validate any numeric data